stephenrdoyle/smansoni_genome/03_code/smansoni_genome.ZW_sex_RNAseq_analysis.md

-## RNAseq of Z and W gametologues from male and females
+# Schistosoma mansoni V10 genome: RNAseq of Z and W gametologues from male and females

+### author: Stephen Doyle, stephen.doyle[at]sanger.ac.uk

 ```bash
 # samples from Picard et al